aws-samples/amazon-opensearch-batch-indexing-with-aws-lambda/README.md

 }
 ```

-  -  In the Opensearch Dashboards Dev Tool you can see the indexed documents:
+  -  In the OpenSearch Dashboards Dev Tool you can see the indexed documents:
 ```bash
 GET comments_anycompany/_search
 ```